-Nkoranza Mayhem: Win public confidence with transparency – Toobu to Dampare
+Nkoranza mayhem: Win public confidence with transparency – Toobu to Dampare

 Background

-At least one person had died with five others on admission following a clash between youth of Nkoranza and Police on Tuesday.
+At least one person had died with five others on admission following a clash between the youth of Nkoranza and the Police on Tuesday.

 The youth who were protesting the death of 28-year-old trader, Alber Akwasi Donkor reportedly attacked some officers before setting inmates free.